balapitchuka/notes/Software Engineering/software_terminologies.md

 	| :----------------------------------------------------------: |
 	| Linux was written from scratch. **Torvalds** read up on how unix works and replicated the functionality.
 He did not have any unix source code to use for linux development. |

+### Quantifiable

+- able to be expressed or measured as a quantity.